NBISweden/wgs-structvar/README.md

 with the Slurm scheduler, you probably don't want to change those unless you know what you are doing.

-The two folders `masks_artifacts` and `masks_filters` contain bed files to filter the vcf-files from the callers.
-The artifact directory contains files that should mask out problematic regions, it removes everything that has an overlaps at least 25% with a region in the artifact mask.
-The filter one is for more stringent filtering of already known variants, and here the default filter threshold is instead a reciprocal overlap of 95%.
+The two folders `mask_artifacts` and `mask_cohort` contain bed files to filter the vcf-files from the callers.
+The artifact directory contains files that should remove problematic regions, it removes everything that has an overlap of at least 25% with a region in the artifact mask.
+The cohort one is for more stringent filtering of already known variants, and here the default filter threshold is instead a reciprocal overlap of 95%.
 It can be customized with the two options `sg_mask_ovlp` (default 0.95) and `no_sg_reciprocal`.